Life In Bordeaux: The Wrap Up

 Alex Gambal:

-Alex Gambal Visit in BeauneIn contrast, we capped off our Domaine tours with a visit with Alex Gambal, a modern day Texan making modern wines… in Burgundy?
-Who would have thought this was possible?!
+Alex Gambal Visit in BeauneIn contrast, we capped off our Domaine tours with a visit with Alex Gambal, a modern day Texan making modern wines in Burgundy.
+Who would have thought this was possible?
 With the Napoleonic Code of land inheritance, farmers rule this region.
 Alex Gambal has gracefully managed to penetrate the traditional political landscape.
 He shared some of his tales of trials and tribulations of doing business here where verbal contracts are only as good as the Texan pony he rode in on.
-Well done Alex.

 In Awe of Alsace